HoseinT/BAMSE/README.md

 num_trees: number of top KMeans clusterings to consider

-max_clusters: maximum number of clusters to consider for KMeans
+max_clusters: maximum number of clusters to consider

 top_trees: number of top solutions to produce output for